HTTP Header

 1. Log in to the CDNetworks Console and select the appropriate product.

-2. Navigate to the Configuration, locate the domain you wish to configure,and click on Edit Configuration on the top or the Edit button to the right of the domain图片.png.
+2. Navigate to the Configuration, locate the domain you wish to configure, and click on Edit Configuration on the top or the Edit button to the right of the domain.

-3. On the Edit Configuration page, locate HTTP Protocol Optimization - HTTP Header, and click Manually Enter to start creating a new HTTP header rule.
+3. On the Edit Configuration page, locate Protocol Settings - HTTP Headers, and click Add on the top, then click Custom Rule to start creating a new HTTP header rule.

 Specify the effective range this header rule should apply to.
 You can choose from these options: